 Methane (CH4): occurs when organic matter decomposes in oxygen-free environments.
 It’s naturally emitted in oceans, termites and wetlands.
 Human sources emit it by burning fossil fuels, raising cattle, decomposing waste in landfills and rice stalks, among others.
 It’s considered the second most important greenhouse gas.

 Ozone (O3): ozone is a gas that exists naturally in the atmosphere.
 In it, and more specifically in the stratosphere, it’s present through the ozone layer, which is very beneficial and necessary for the Earth since it prevents ultraviolet light from reaching the surface and thus helps to avoid possible cancers and damage to the vegetation.
-But ozone much closer to the ground is a very dangerous gas, since it has a high oxidation power.
+But ozone much closer to the ground (tropospheric ozone) is a very dangerous gas, since it has a high oxidation power.
 It usually occurs from traffic and industry emissions through the synthesis of organic compounds, and causes irreversible damage to animals and plants.
-It’s considered the third most important greenhouse gas.
+It’s considered the third most important greenhouse gas and some of its precursor gases are nitrogen oxide (NOx), carbon monoxide (CO) and methane (CH4).

 Other gases: nitrous oxide (N2O), chlorofluorocarbons (CFC), sulfur dioxide (SO2), hydrofluorocarbons (HCFC) or sulfur hexafluoride (SF6), used in aluminum production, aerosols, air conditioners, fuel burning fossils and organic matter, nylon production, agricultural fertilizers, heating, electricity generation, vehicle engines...